Wendy (singer): 2010–2014: Pre-debut

+2014–2019: Debut with Red Velvet and solo activities

 On August 1, 2014, Wendy made her official debut as a member of Red Velvet.

-2015–2020: Solo activities and hiatus

-Wendy collaborated with rapper Yuk Jidam for the song "Return", which is part of the OST of KBS2's Who Are You: School 2015.
+Wendy collaborated with rapper Yuk Jidam for the song "Return", part of the OST of KBS2's Who Are You: School 2015.
 The song was released on June 8, 2015, and debuted at number 31 on the Gaon Digital Chart.
 She released another song "Let You Know" for the soundtrack of the JTBC drama D-Day on October 16.

 In January 2016, Wendy became a long-term panelist on We Got Married and participated in King of Mask Singer as a contestant under the alias "Space Beauty Maetel".
 In March 2016, she collaborated with Eric Nam on a duet titled "Spring Love", as part of SM Entertainment's SM Station project.
 The song peaked at number 7 on South Korea's Gaon Digital Chart.
 In July 2016, Wendy and her Red Velvet bandmate Seulgi released an original soundtrack titled "Don't Push Me" for the TV drama series Uncontrollably Fond.
 In October 2016, she became a fixed panelist for the KBS show Trick & True together with her bandmate Irene.
 In December 2016, Wendy participated in two other singles for the SM Station project, "Have Yourself a Merry Little Christmas", featuring pianist Moon Jung-jae and violinist Nile Lee, and "Sound of Your Heart", a collaboration with several SM Entertainment artists.
 In the same month, she was featured in the English version of Latin pop star Ricky Martin's single "Vente Pa' Ca".